Compare Movers and Prices

 Announcing Your Move

 You have a ton of things to accomplish before your move.
+It is important to plan for these tasks ahead of time, so you’re not overwhelmed with getting everything done.
 Some moving tasks can probably wait till you’re well under way.
-But announcing your move and notifying certain entities of your new address is something that should top your move priority list.
+Announcing your move and notifying certain entities of your new address is something that should top your move priority list.
 Of course, family and friends will be the first to know.
 But don’t forget to contact government and other business entities.
 Filing a change-of-address (COA) with the U.S. Postal Service (USPS) is the first step to getting the word out.

 Change of Address

+After a move, make sure to change your address.
 USPS makes it easy and convenient to change your address.
-When you know your new address, to file your change-of-address online.
+Once you know your new address, file your change-of-address online.
 You can also complete the form in person at a local post office or over the phone.
 This will ensure you mail is forwarded to your new home when you move.

 Government Entities to Notify

-Forwarding your mail to your new address helps mail be redirected to your new address.
+Forwarding your mail to your new address will redirect mail to your new address.
 However, you should also alert certain entities individually so that they have your updated contact information.
 The following links should be contacted ASAP after you know you’ll be moving.

 • DMV – Be sure to contact the Department of Motor Vehicles and update your contact information.
 If you’re moving to a new state, make sure obtain a new license and registration after your move.
 USA.gov has a list of all 50 states’ department of motor vehicles websites.